-Leaders who come to know each other beyond a task-oriented agenda and can do new things in new ways.

-New people who can engage around their own interests, not an existing plan.
+- ✓ Leaders who come to know each other beyond a task-oriented agenda and can do new things in new ways. - ✓ New people who can engage around their own interests, not an existing plan.
 The lesson here is very important to highlight.
-So many persons focus on generating participants in an existing plan as opposed to the organic interests that arise.

-The capability to do a new project or campaign based on people's real energy and motivation, not an annual or monthly repetition of activity.

-A network of people who know and trust each other, and can act in a variety of ways over time.

-A stronger, more dynamic, more creative faith community or organizational life.
+So many persons focus on generating participants in an existing plan as opposed to the organic interests that arise. - ✓ The capability to do a new project or campaign based on people's real energy and motivation, not an annual or monthly repetition of activity. - ✓ A network of people who know and trust each other, and can act in a variety of ways over time. - ✓ A stronger, more dynamic, more creative faith community or organizational life.

+The point of these one-to-one conversations is not to get a specific set of answers from those in your faith community, rather, it is about building relationships.
+It is a gift to create community and get to know the folx in your community.
+Enjoy these conversations, and ask yourself the way in which this time can enrich the life of your faith community.